Drop by the Royal Historical Society of Victoria

 The Royal Historical Society of Victoria serves as a reminder that history is not just about dates and events; it’s about the stories that connect us to our past and to each other.

 Nestled on A’Beckett Street, this historic treasure not only offers a captivating bookshop and gallery but also a vibrant meeting space for history enthusiasts.
-Right now, Melbourne Laneways can be explored through an intriguing exhibition of stories and photos.
+Right now, Yarra Birrurung can be explored through an intriguing exhibition of stories and photos.

 Anyone can visit the exhibition space and bookstore open on weekdays from 9 am – 5 pm.